sibirbil/sibirbil.github.io/_pages/about.md

 Recent News
 ------

+- Our [paper](https://arxiv.org/abs/2601.21789) with Adia Lumadjeng and Erman Acar is accepted to the 43rd International Conference on Machine Learning (ICML), Seoul, South Korea, 2026.

 - Together with Karen Aardal, we are organizing a session titled __Methods and Applications in Optimization and AI__ at [The SIAM Conference on Optimization (OP26)](https://www.siam.org/conferences-events/siam-conferences/op26/).

 - I am organizing a session titled __Explainable Optimization and AI__ at [The 24th Conference of the International Federation of Operational Research Societies (IFORS)](https://ifors2026.at/home/).